yagmurs/AzureStack-VM-PoC/README.md

 - IE ESC disabled on all image types (postconfig.ps1)
 - Scheduler for Desktop shortcuts updated (Install-ASDK.ps1)
 - Tested for ASDK 1.1811.0.101 with original ASDK VHD for LOD environment
-- Timeserver is now use FQDN instead of IP address
+- Timeserver is now use FQDN instead of IP address for upcoming versions
 --- Required roles installed by default for ASDKImage to prevent restart requirement during the installation

 Feel free to post questions and enjoy!